logimic/gateway-dashboard/README.md

 ```
 * More https://github.com/angular/angular-cli

-# Setup gateway-dashboard on tour machine
+# Setup gateway-dashboard on your machine

 1. Pull this repository
 2. Open terminal/command line and go to main folder.